Slinky Dog Dash: History

 In August 2015 at the D23 Expo, it was announced that Toy Story Land would be added to Disney's Hollywood Studios.
 There would be two new attractions in the area: Slinky Dog Dash and Alien Swirling Saucers.
 Slinky Dog Dash would be the park's second roller coaster, after Rock 'n' Roller Coaster Starring Aerosmith.

 Construction of Slinky Dog Dash began in 2016, alongside Toy Story Land and Star Wars: Galaxy's Edge.
 The track layout was finished on August 1, 2017.
 Later that month, the ride vehicle arrived at the park.
 The ride performed its first test runs in September 2017.

 On June 30, 2018, Slinky Dog Dash opened to guests, along with Toy Story Land.
-As soon as it opened, the wait times were estimated at five hours, but in reality were over seven hours long.
 In January 2019, the tails on the back of each train were briefly removed for safety inspection.
 They returned a few weeks later.

 Ride experience

 Queue

 Guests enter the queue by either taking the stand-by or Lightning Lane entrances.
 The stand-by entrance sign is a gold medallion that belongs to Buster's collar, revealing the address 234 Elm Street on the back.
 As guests make their way through the queue, guests pass by numerous toys and pathways.
 Some sections of the outdoor portion including an extended queue area received a permanent shade structure in September 2019.
 In the shaded switchback section, there are some crafting materials, such as a bottle of Elmers Glue and a box of Crayola crayons.
 Guests can spot Andy's schematics sketched on notebook paper and other school supplies.
 There are some screens that show the safety instructions.
 The pathway passes by cards and blocks.
 The walls even feature stickers, with one of them being a reference to Triple R Ranch.
 Guests then reach the station, where they board the train.
+On the ceiling there is a game of tic-tac-toe in which the X's win.